UK visa Schemes for Ukrainian Refugees

 - However, from 1 April 2025, regardless of how long a guest has been in the UK, the payment will revert to £350 a month.

-- If a guest applies for an 18 month visa extension under the Ukraine Permission Extension scheme, their host can also apply to their local council to request that they still receive ‘thank you’ payments.
+- If a guest applies for an 18 month visa extension under the Ukraine Permission Extension scheme, their host must also re-apply to their local council to request that they still receive ‘thank you’ payments.
 These will be available at £350 a month for the 18 months extension.

 - The ‘thank you’ payment is conditional on passing the council checks – DBS background check and suitable accommodation